Instantaneous continuous loss of regularity for the SQG equation: Continuous loss of regularity

-If $T\geq T_0$ the claim of the lemma follows.
+If $T= T_0$ then the claim of the lemma follows.
 Thus, let us suppose that $T<T_0$.
-We show below that, for $t\in [0,T)$, properties \eqref{theta_003}--\eqref{theta_supps} hold with strictly smaller right-hand sides.
+We show below that, for $t\in [0,T]$, properties \eqref{theta_003}--\eqref{theta_suppa} hold with, repectively, strictly smaller right-hand side and strictly smaller restrictions on $|\widetilde{\phi}|$.
 This contradicts the definition of $T$, and so finishes the proof. \\

-For every $t\in [0,T)$ both $\widetilde{\theta}$ and $\widetilde{\theta}_{K,\lambda}$ are advected by $u[\theta_{\rm new}]=u[\widetilde{\theta}+\widetilde{\theta}_{K,\lambda}]$, i.e. they satisfy the equations
+For every $t\in [0,T]$ both $\widetilde{\theta}$ and $\widetilde{\theta}_{\lambda}$ are advected by $v[\theta_{\rm new}]=v[\widetilde{\theta}+\widetilde{\theta}_{\lambda}]$, i.e. they satisfy the equations

 From the evolution equation for $\Theta\coloneqq \theta-\tilde{\theta}$ we get